Ollie's Law Information

 Ollie's Law Information Zoom Meetings

-We invite ACOs, ACO Supervisors, Town Clerks, and Municipal Officials to join MDAR, Mass Animal Fund, MSPCA and ARL representatives on a ZOOM meeting about Ollie's Law Changes.
+ACOs, ACO Supervisors, Town Clerks, and Municipal Officials were invited to join MDAR, Mass Animal Fund, MSPCA and ARL representatives on a ZOOM meetings about Ollie's Law Changes.

 Help Us Improve Mass.gov with your feedback